 - Knowledge: Fact-based questions such as “What does the first “S” in a 5S program refer to?”

 - Application: Questions where you have to apply lean, such as calculating Takt time when given work hours and demand information.

 - Judgment: Questions where you have to use your judgment to select the best answer, such as “Which of the following would you expect to see in a company that has done a great job with set-up reduction?”

 Know your takt time

-- The bronze exam consists of 165 questions and must be completed in 3 hours or less.
+- The Bronze exam consists of approximately 165 questions and must be completed in three hours or less.
 That means you have a Takt time of 62.79 seconds, or just over 1 minute, per question.

 - If you take the online version of the exam, your remaining time will always appear on your screen.

 - If you take the paper/pencil version, your proctor will give you some intermittent cues to remind you how much time you have remaining.